liqd/adhocracy3/src/adhocracy_sample/adhocracy_sample/docs/rest_api.rst

    that it's best to get on the phone and talk it through before generating more merge conflicts.  :)

-4. (Future work): Ideally, we would the user to be notified that there is a conflict, display the differences between the three versions, and allow the user to merge his changes into the current HEAD.
+4. (Future work): Ideally, the user would to be notified that there is a conflict, display the differences between the three versions, and allow the user to merge his changes into the current HEAD.